decred/dcrdocs/docs/glossary.md

 #### ASIC

-An application specific integrated circuit (ASIC) is a computing device which has been designed to perform only a single task, but to perform that task with extreme efficiency.
-In the context of cryptocurrency, ASIC usually refers to a piece of hardware which is designed to perform proof-of-work mining.
-Hashrates from ASICs are typically orders of magnitudes higher than hashrates from general purpose computers.
+An Application-Specific-Integrated-Circuit (ASIC) is a computing device which has been designed to perform only a single task with extreme efficiency.
+In the context of cryptocurrency, an ASIC is usually designed to perform Proof-of-Work (PoW) mining.
+Hashrates from ASICs are typically orders of magnitudes higher than hashrates from general purpose computers or GPUs.

 #### Atom